frigbot/forks-sdk-nrf/doc/nrf/external_comp/nrf_cloud.rst

 Security
 ********

-A device can successfully connect to `nRF Cloud`_ using REST if the following requirements are met:
+A device can successfully connect to `nRF Cloud`_ using CoAP or REST if the following requirements are met:

 * The device contains a correct x509 CA certificate, and private key.
 * The public key derived from the private key is registered with an nRF Cloud account.
+  The device will be visible in the nRF Cloud portal, including location service data and sensor data, if the public key is also associated with the same nRF Cloud account.
-* The device calls nRF Cloud REST APIs which require a JSON Web Token (JWT) by providing a JWT signed by the private key
+* The device calls nRF Cloud REST APIs and provides a JSON Web Token (JWT) signed by the private key.
+* The device calls the nRF Cloud CoAP connect function, which generates and sends the JWT automatically.
+  After that, calls to the CoAP service APIs do not transmit the JWT again.

 A device can successfully connect to `nRF Cloud`_ using MQTT if the following requirements are met: